Swati Lathia

 • Regulatory Bodies:

 • Governmental bodies and associations that provide standards and guidelines for payment systems in order to guarantee compliance, security, and privacy.
-The Payment Card Industry Data Security Standard (PCI DSS) and the General Data Protection Regulation (GDPR) are two examples.

 • Technology Providers: